 In this "Pick" I'll briefly describe how I use the ChemDraw iPad App for creating structures for my teaching.
 I also provide a link to a tutorial where I share some tips on how to get started using ChemDraw on your iPad.

 ActiveGrade has been a favorite among practitioners of Standards-Based Assessment.
 It's intuitive interface and elegant data displays helped teachers, students, and parents have meaningful conversations about student progress and assessment.
 For as little as $60.00 a year, teachers could tap into this powerful intructional tool.

 What is the best way for students to visualize compounds?
 From the traditional physical ball and stick models to the various online simulations the objective for all of these tools is to provide one with a visual for the different structures and patterns.
 This summer while facilitating a workshop, the participants and I discussed this question and while reviewing various representations we came across MolView.

-f you go to this site on Etsy (Que Intersante.
+If you go to this site on Etsy (Que Intersante.
 Where Geek Meets Art) you can get a great project for you kids for not too much money.
 Essentially what this site sells are Crayon labels.

 Earlier in the summer, I was shopping around for a standards-based gradebook.
 As the lone teacher at my school venturing into this unchartered territory, I did what any responsible techie teacher would do.
 I turned to the twitterverse for suggestions.
 I quickly identified the two most recommended platforms.